billomambia/assignment-1/README.md

 Setup/Installation Requirements.
-Clone this Repository onto your device then open the file and it will lead you to the Web Aplication.
+Clone this Repository onto your device then open the file and it will lead you to the Web Aplication ABSOLUTLEY!!.

 TECHNOLOGIES USED.
 1.Visual studio code was used in coding the HTML,css.